-An important element of establishing a claim to another person's land using the legal doctrine of adverse possession is that the trespasser must be "open and notorious" in using the disputed land.
-What does this mean?
-In practice, the “open and notorious” requirement is a legal jargony way of saying, “You can’t be sneaky about it.”
+An important element of establishing a claim to another person's land using the legal doctrine of adverse possession is that trespassers must be "open and notorious" in their use of the disputed land.
+That's on top of the other requirements that the use be hostile, actual, exclusive, and continuous for a certain number of years (usually set by state statute).

-Bob wants to establish adverse possession to gain title over his neighbor's pond.
+Bob wants to establish adverse possession and gain title over his neighbor's pond.
 Every night at 2 a.m. for 30 years, Bob puts on his bathing suit, sneaks into his neighbor's yard, and swims one lap.
 He then dries off and runs back to his own house.

 Now consider whether this matches the classic elements of adverse possession: Bob can establish that his use of the pond was hostile (without his neighbor's permission), continuous for the statutory period (30 years is far more than most states' laws require), and exclusive (assuming no one else took part in his moonlit swims or otherwise used the pond).

 But Bob's claim runs into problems when he gets to the requirement that his possession was "open and notorious."
 He was using the property only in the middle of the night, quickly, when no one would reasonably be expected to see.
 Having acted in a sneaky fashion, Bob has failed to put the true owner of the property on notice.

 You might wonder, why would a court care whether a trespasser is surreptitious in trespassing?
 If he meets all of the elements of adverse possession; which already rewards trespassing, despite its moral questionability; what difference should the manner in which the person used the land make?

 The policy rationale behind requiring open and notorious possession is that the true title owner of the property should be given every opportunity to notice the trespasser's behavior and put a stop to it.
 If a landowner sees a squatter on his lawn, and doesn't care, then perhaps it makes sense that after decades of use, the squatter should establish that claim of title.